The-Back-Room/The-Back-Room.github.io/docs/windows-themes/nsfw/deskthemepacks/ranma-hentai.md

 ## Ranma Hentai

-Theme for Windows 10 and 11
+for Windows 10 and 11

 > [!NOTE]
 > This theme uses a dark system mode and light app mode.
 As such it is advised to be on Windows 10 RS1 or later for full colorization support.